Caltech Philosophy of Science Reading Group Homepage

 For the Winter 2026 term, the group will aim to meet every other Friday from 10am to 11.30am PST (i.e. 1pm to 2.30pm EST), beginning on the 23rd of January.

-If you would like to sign up to receive email updates regarding the speakers and papers to be presented, you can do so here.
-If you are interested in presenting some of your work, feel free to email Mahmoud Jalloh at [email protected].
+If you would like to sign up to receive email updates regarding the speakers and papers to be presented, you can do so here (if you are on the Caltech network) or if you are outside Caltech, by request to [email protected] or [email protected].
+Also feel free to email Mahmoud Jalloh, at either address, if you are interested in presenting some of your work.

 Winter 2026 Schedule